TuneBuilder

 As an editing software, TuneBuilder was commercialized and marketed from 1996 to 1999 by AirWorks Media Incorporated, a Canadian company.

-Editing systems were initially developed for DOS, Mac, and Amiga.
+Editing systems were initially developed for MS-DOS, Mac, and Amiga.

 A Windows 95 version was released in mid-1996 that incorporated software purchased by AirWorks in late 1995 from SOC Associates who had acquired the software in the breakup of New England Digital, developers of the Synclavier.

 The components of TuneBuilder were being re-integrated in 1999 into a sound handling suite called "SoundHouse" when AirWorks Media ceased operations.